GuardianRG/octalysisprime/manuscript/cd3op.md

 Prime On!

-See you on the Island.
+See you on the [Octalysis Prime](https://octalysisprime.com) Island.

 Sincerely,